XinwenGeo/BayDelC/README.md

 ```

 It includes data preparation, main and sensitivity fitting scripts, Stan model
-files, the 28 KB source workbook, processed calibration tables, and the model
+files, the source workbook, processed calibration tables, and the model
 registry.
 Nothing in this directory runs when BayDelC is installed or loaded.
 Recalibration is computationally expensive and creates a new model version; copy
 the directory into a separate writable project and read its README before use.